Love Contractually: Plot

-Ye Jin then gets a call from a care center, which Xiao Bo drives Ye Jin to; when they arrive at the care center, Ye Jin's father, who suffers from Alzheimer's disease, is there.
+Ye Jin then gets a call from a care center, which Xiao Bo drives Ye Jin to; when they arrive at the care center, Ye Jin's father, who has Alzheimer's disease, is there.
 Xiao Bo criticizes Ye Jin for how she treats her father and brings him to her house.
 Ye Jin becomes angry at Xiao Bo, causing him to quit, and she sends a message asking for a penalty for unilaterally canceling the sperm donation contract.
 Ye Jin later says why she is hostile to her father and asks why Xiao Bo is adamant about earning money, so he tells Ye Jin that he needs money for his nephew's surgery.
 Xiao Bo and Ye Jin drink wine and then sleep side by side until the next morning.

 Afterwards, Ye Jin and Xiao Bo go to Paris for the IVF process; Ye Jin's friend notices that both Ye Jin and Xiao Bo love each other, but Ye Jin is determined to carry her baby without Xiao Bo; the IVF process is successful.
 Ye Jin sees how Xiao Bo interacts with the kids at the party, which was hosted by Ye Jin's best friend, Sophie, and her husband.

 Xiao Bo's nephew's ear surgery is a success, but all that Xiao Bo can think about is Ye Jin and their unborn baby.
 Xiao Bo then makes a storybook on the love that occurred between him and Ye Jin and ships it to France, where Ye Jin stayed for the period of the pregnancy, not knowing that Ye Jin had a miscarriage and experienced depression as a result.
 When Ye Jin receives the package, it amplifies the effects of her depression, causing her to disappear from her home, which worries Sophie and her husband.
 Xiao Bo then arrives to the same house and learns about Ye Jin's miscarriage and depression.

 Sophie's husband finds Ye Jin near a cliff.
 Xiao Bo tells her the story of a fallen soldier who died while skydiving with his older brother and tells Ye Jin that if she wants to die, he will die as well.
 Xiao Bo then hugs Ye Jin as they fall down the cliff.
 Xiao Bo opens his parachute and they fly across the skies of France until they land on a cathedral, where Xiao Bo and Ye Jin kiss one another.
 An epilogue shows that Xiao Bo and Ye Jin have two babies.